-- All Categories: all full-time, part-time and temporary employees paid on the 30th June, 2023. - Part-time: all employees working less than full hours.
-Therefore, includes employees who are permanent part-time (both permanent and contracts of indefinite duration working less than full-time hours), temporary part-time (temporary part-time and academics on contracts less than full hours) and casual part-time positions. - Temporary: all employees in temporary whole-time positions (full hours but contract is of a temporary nature).
+- All Categories: all full-time, part-time and temporary employees paid on the 30th June, 2024. - Part-time: employees working less than full hours.
+Therefore, includes employees who are permanent part-time (both permanent and contracts of indefinite duration working less than full-time hours), temporary part-time (temporary part-time and academics on contracts less than full hours) and casual part-time positions.
+Full-time employees who avail of family leave options e.g., parental leave are not included, but employees who work under job share or work share arrangements are. - Temporary: all employees in temporary whole-time positions (full hours but contract is of a temporary nature).
 To avoid double counting, part time temporary staff are not included in this category but are included in previous category as outlined in bullet point above.